peerdraft/obsidian-plugin/README.md

 ### Join a session

-If you received a link to a Peerdraft session from someone else, you can also use the `join shared session` command.
-After you entered the URL a new file will be created and you will join the session.
+When you received a link to a Peerdraft session from someone else, you can also use the `join shared session` command.
+After you entered the URL, a new file will be created and you will join the session.